alanchen-1/waifuGAN/README.md

 ## Changelog:
+5/23/2022 - Reorganization of project files + some docs.
+Overall just tuning up some legacy code 😆

 1/9/2022 - Uploaded new model and updated blog with new info.

 9/27/2021 - Moved entire README into a blog post onto my GitHub Pages.
 Check it out above.